 their own notebooks, as long as it is with pencil, unobtrusive and not too close to the art.
 Most even allow colored pencils.
 Sketching used to be standard learning procedure on an art field trip.
 If your kids are going to draw, why not copy the masters?

 Then, a trip to the gift shop for a souvenir postcard of a piece they enjoyed is economical and beneficial.
 Some museums sell coloring pages of their art.
 My kids have used their own money to purchase coasters, puzzles, wrapping paper and magnets featuring art they enjoyed.
 A children’s book from the library that features background on the artist is a great follow-up.
 Some research on other works by an artist is great reinforcement.
 The Usborne Art Treasury takes famous art pieces, shares some background information, then gives detailed instructions for a project inspired by the art.
 Currently my dolls are enjoying working through a several year program, Adventures in Art by http://cornerstonecurriculum.com.
+Do not buy silly things that have nothing to do with the exhibit.
+That is bribery, not education.
+Let them know before you walk into the gift shop that you are looking for postcards of art.
+Anything else, they buy with their own money.

 Look for murals around town.
 Stop and check out public sculptures.
 Most museums are free for children and discounted for older students.
 Get out there and enjoy some art with your children!